9th > November > 2007 Archive

 The two next-gen optical disc formats - Blu-ray Disc and HD DVD - are running neck and neck, Sony CEO Howard Stringer has conceded.
 And he admitted yesterday that Paramount's move to favour HD DVD has hindered Blu-ray's pitch.

 Breaches of the European copyright levy system on blank media should be criminalised, a report by an authors' group says.
 The report is an attempt to convince the European Commission not to scrap the levy.
+The levy is a small additional charge on blank CDs, MP3 players and other media which is used to compensate artists for the presumed use of the media to copy their material without payment.
+It is strongly opposed by consumer electronics companies.

 Despite utterly miserable conditions last night in London, die-hard umbrella-armed iPhone aficionados began lining up outside Apple's flagship store on Regent Street yesterday morning.